Azure/azureml-examples/setup-repo/README.md

 These scripts are for setting up the Azure/azureml-examples repository, including Azure resouces, using the Azure CLI and GitHub CLI.

-To setup the repository, simply run the `azure-github.sh` script:
+To setup the repository, run the `azure-github.sh` script:

 ```bash
 bash azure-github.sh
 ```

-This will run the other scripts for creating compute and datasets.
+This will run the other scripts, in addition to Azure and GitHub setup.
 Adjust as needed.

 Required CLI tools include: